openstack-archive/tripleo-incubator/Deploying.md

 ## Baremetal machine deployment

 Baremetal deployments are delivered via Nova.
-Additionally, the network must be configured so that the baremetal host machine can receive TFTP from any node that is being booted.
+Additionally, the network must be configured so that the baremetal host machine can receive TFTP from any physical machine that is being booted.

 ## Nova